Skip to main content

 This refinement codifies the FTC’s policy stance that a company’s internal data-sharing practices are a matter of security, not just privacy.
 A breach is no longer solely an external event; it can be an internal, programmed action that violates the user’s grant of authority.

-This interpretation has profound implications for the architecture of wellness applications and their frameworks.
+This interpretation has profound implications for the architecture of wellness applications and their data governance frameworks.
 Developers and companies are now compelled to move beyond perimeter security and implement robust internal controls governing data access and transmission.

 The rule effectively pierces the corporate veil of an application’s code, scrutinizing the data flows between the app and any third-party services, such as analytics engines or advertising platforms.
 The unauthorized acquisition of data by a third party, facilitated by the app itself, is now unequivocally a reportable breach.